cybersader/awesome-cybersader/⬇ INBOX, DROPZONE/Governance, Mgmt/IIA 3 Lines Model/IIA 3 Lines Model.md

 ### 2nd line
 - Provide expertise, support, monitoring, and challenge to management of risk
 	- development, implementation, and continuous improvement of risk management practices at a process, systems, and entity level
+	- 2nd line doesn't make development and strategy decisions alone but in tandem with the 1st line - advising, informing, directing, and innovating with them.
 - Reports to governing body with:
 	- analysis and reporting on effectiveness of risk management (1st line)